How to Start a Private Foundation in Toronto, Ontario

 Is Starting a Private or Public Foundation Right for You?

 Before starting the process, it’s important to consult with experienced charity and not-for-profit lawyers to ensure that your foundation complies with all regulatory requirements and aligns with your charitable goals.
 Whether you're setting up a private family foundation or a public foundation that reaches out to the wider community, the steps outlined above can help guide you through the process.
+Set up a free call with our team at 416-488-5888 or schedule a call here.

 Similar Topics